johnisanerd/Synthea-Test-Data/README.md

 ### output - Alrington Virginia - 112 - 100 alive - 12 dead

 The data generated was 112 patients, generated with Synthea.
 It should reflect Arlington Virginia population.
 It should have 112 patients, with 100 alive and 12 dead.
+The command given was `java -jar synthea-with-dependencies.jar -p 100 Virginia Arlington`

 ## More Information